sfior/CENevo/README.md

 **Haplotype data**

-CEN haploypes: Sequences and scripts

-TCF1 haploypes: Sequences and scripts
+Sequences and scripts for CEN and TCF1 haplotypes

-misc: convert proteins to ACGT for Popart analyses

 **Genome assembly tools**

-Scaffold names and extract annotation for candidate loci
+Scaffold and gene names used in the manuscript, and workflow to extract annotation for candidate loci

 **Molecular biology**

 Transcritps used in Arabidopsis transformation experiment and alignment of FT gene family

 **Phylogeny**